derekf-code/logihaul-company-operations-kpi-dashboard/README.md

 # Freight Operations KPI Dashboard

 ## Overview
-This project simulates an operations analytics engagement for a freight company.
+This project simulates an operations analytics engagement for a freight company named Logihaul Operations.
 Using a simulated shipment dataset, I prepared and cleaned data in **Python (pandas)**, then built a **Tableau dashboard** to evaluate delivery performance, costs, and shipment volumes across regions and weeks.

 The project demonstrates an end-to-end workflow: data wrangling → KPI definition → visualization → insights.